nilshaakonlehr/nilslehr_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nils is a PhD student at Boston University with primary interests in macroeconomics and international economics.
-His current research interests include the impact of information frictions on business cycle dynamics as well as labor market frictions and adjustment margins.
-His other interests include the impact of international crisis on developing countries as well as the propagation of international crisis.
+Welcome to my personal webpage!
+I am a PhD Candidate in Economics at Boston University and expect to graduate in 2022.
+I am a macroeconomist focusing on **economic growth**, **innovation**, and **technology adoption**.
+In my research I combine simple, insightful economic modeling with rigorous empirical methods to shine light on important mechanisms driving innovation and technology choice on the aggregate.
-Prior to starting his PhD, Nils worked as consultant in Deloitte London's economic consulting team, where he focused on policy evaluation using a variety of data analysis tool.
+Prior to starting my PhD, I worked as consultant in Deloitte London's economic consulting team, where I focused on policy evaluation using a variety of data analysis tool.
-Nils holds a Master's Degree in Economics from the Barcelona Graduate School of Economics as well as a B.Sc. in Economics from Humboldt University Berlin.
-Aside from his studies, he enjoys playing basketball and squash with colleagues and classmates and practices yoga regularly.
+When I am not solving models or crunching numbers, I enjoy playing basketball, reading non-fiction books, and listening to way too many tech and policy podcasts.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/NHLehr_CV_Jun_2020_lean.pdf" "newtab" >}}resumé{{< /staticref >}}.